Dragonsoulj/pi-display-board/README.md

 /etc/boot/automation
 ```

 This script will update and upgrade your system, and then install the necessary packages.
-If you wish to avoid the upgrade for whatever reason, delete this from the scripts
+If you wish to avoid the upgrade for whatever reason, delete this from the script.

 ```
 && apt -y upgrade
 ```

-The two exfat packages are not required, but are helpful if you use an exfat formatted drive for large transfer.
+The two exfat packages are not required, but are helpful if you use an exfat formatted drive for large file transfers.

 The script will rename the default pi user account to the new name you specified and change the password.
 A secondary user account will be created, as well as a permissions group for accessing the folder share.
 Once the directories are created, the startup script for launching omxplayer with the video to be looped will be added.
 Samba will be setup and both users added to the list.
 The changes made to allow root to login will be reverted, the default keyboard will be set to US (makes it easier to type the $ in scripts), and the Pi will be renamed to the appropriate name.
 A reboot at the end finalizes the setup.

 To complete the install, connect through Samba and replace the loopvideo.mp4 file with another video titled loopvideo.mp4.
-Power cycling the Pi will have the new video played at startup on an infinite loop.
+Power cycling the Pi will have the new video playing at startup on an infinite loop.